ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Defining the set of tasks
 _________________________

-At least one task or metatask must be defined in the task section.
+At least one task or metatask must be defined in the ``tasks:`` section.

 .. code::